mcbut/MinecraftBut/README.md

 It'll also be nice if you starred the project <3 (It pretty much means 'like' & it's free)

 ## Versions
 Mainly we support [1.8.x](https://getbukkit.org/get/WAH0jXqYA2s3Gzzg3toWHG1R3lHNCNZY) & 1.14.x servers.
 Other versions are untested and support will generally not be provided when using other versions.
-I recommend TacoSpigot or PaperSpigot, but as a bare minimum I recommend Spigot over Bukkit.
+I recommend TacoSpigot or PaperSpigot, but as a bare minimum I recommend you use Spigot over Bukkit or CraftBukkit.

 ## Videos
 [Skeppy's video: Lava is rising - 558,119 views](https://www.youtube.com/watch?v=0dvbqzXiA_o)